 Goldenrods are scientifically known as Solidago.
 This is a late-blooming plant because it usually blooms small yellow flowers at the end of summer and the beginning of fall.
 They are great repellent flowers, especially for vegetable gardens, as they will attract many different types of pests towards them.

 The hellebore flower is known for blooming for a long time.
 If taken care of correctly, they could bloom for 8 weeks or more.
 They do, however, need to be located underneath the full sun.

 Hibiscus flowers are very easy to grow and maintain.
+These plants have large showy flowers and dark green leaves.
 They will fill any available space, and they will propagate rapidly if left unattended.

 Iris flowers are scientifically known as Iris pseudacorus.
 Iris flowers are unique as they tend to bloom twice: one time at the beginning of spring, and the next time during late summer.

 They require plenty of water to thrive; thus, it is advisable to water them thoroughly and constantly.

 The lesser celandine flower is scientifically known as Ficaria Verna.
 This flower has star-shaped petals.
 They tend to grow really low, where they are very close to their foliage.